4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Mirissa nightlife

-Mirissa has some amazing sunsets that are frankly best enjoyed with a cocktail or two.
+Mirissa has some amazing sunsets best enjoyed with a cocktail or two.

-I would recommend grabbing a seat shortly before sunset and enjoying dinner and cocktail with a view.
+I recommend grabbing a seat shortly before sunset and enjoying dinner and a cocktail with a view.

 Some of the best beach bars in Mirissa include Zephyr Restaurant & Bar, Kama Mirissa and Papa Mango.